osun001/osun001.github.io/aboutme.md

 ### A boring fact about me

-Every day, I eat a sliced stone fruit and 1 hard-boiled egg for breakfast.
+Every day, I eat:
+1. a sliced stone fruit
+99. 1 hard-boiled egg for breakfast.